 Qumulo’s data services allow data stored in a Qumulo File Data Platform to be viewed both in its current form and in previous versions via snapshots.
 These snapshots use a unique write-out-of-place methodology that only consumes space when changes occur.
 Snapshots policies can also be linked with replication policies.
-This enables snapshots to be replicated to a second Qumulo file data platform and enables frequent snapshots to be kept on one Qumulo and less frequent snapshots on another, which is a common enterprise data loss and ransomware protection strategy.
+This enables snapshots to be replicated to a second Qumulo file data platform and enables frequent snapshots to be kept on one Qumulo and less frequent snapshots on another, which is a common enterprise cloud disaster recovery strategy.

 Replication enables users to copy, move, and synchronize data across multiple Qumulo File Data Platforms.
 This replication technology offers two core capabilities: efficient data movement and granular identification of changed data.
 Qumulo’s replication is continuous, meaning that any new changes to a replicated directory will be identified and moved, asynchronous, and unidirectional.

 Object store replication enables any Qumulo File Data Platform to treat a cloud object storage service (e.g. Amazon S3) as a suitable replication target.
 Users can copy data from a Qumulo namespace to a cloud object store via Qumulo Shift one time, or on a continuous basis, and vice versa.
 Data moved to an object store is stored in an open and non-proprietary format enabling creators to leverage that data via applications that connect directly to the Amazon S3 cloud object store, in Amazon S3 native format.